Evolutionary Machine Learning meets Self-Supervised Learning: a comprehensive survey: Evolutionary Self-Supervised Learning (E-SSL)

 \subsection{SSL for EC}

 As previously discussed in Section~\ref{sec:eml}, \gls{ssl} models can be integrated into \gls{ec} by targeting any of the components of an evolutionary algorithm to enhance aspects of the evolution process.
 This area of research is rapidly expanding, with several works focusing on three key components of an evolutionary algorithm: evolutionary representation, variation operators and fitness evaluation.
+The studies that fall under this category are described in Table~\ref{tab:works_ssl_for_ec}.
+It describes what does a certain work evolve, if it uses an off-the-shelf model in the evolution process or if tries to search new models, the type of goal defined in the pretext task, what part of the model is integrated in the evolutionary process, and what \gls{ec} component the model targets.